-If you see water around your indoor unit it’s a sign that something is either leaking or not draining.
+If you see water around your indoor unit, it’s a sign that something is either leaking or not draining.
 It could be a minor issue, there’s no need to panic.
-The first thing you should do if you view water pooling around your system is to turn off your system.
+The first thing you should do if you view water pooling around your system is to turn it off your system.
 Water may harm the electronic parts of your air conditioner.

 If there is any water or ice around your system, it’s best to call and get the problem checked out.
 There’s a chance that it is a tiny problem, but our pros will know how to take care of it and can help set your mind at ease.
 If you haven’t arranged your annual air conditioner maintenance, now is a great time to get that scheduled before things start heating up.
 You can easily arrange an appointment by calling us at (832) 957-9332.